sevkioruc/docs/docs/permify-overview/intro.md

 [Store Authorization Data]: /docs/getting-started/sync-data
 [Access Checks]: /docs/getting-started/enforcement

-This document explains how Permify handles these aspects to provide a robust and scalable unified authorization system for your applications.
+This document explains how Permify handles these aspects to provide a robust and scalable authorization system for your applications.
 For the ones that want trying out and examine it instantly,

 <div class="getting-started-grid">
     <a href="https://play.permify.co/">